 I have had to submit myself to multiple medical exams, tests, procedures and treatments.
 It’s true enough that I’ve also been able to be an active participant in my treatment plan (more about that below).
 Doing this has called for adaptability in creating a way of being that supports a different way of doing.
 A tri-athlete I spoke with counseled me that instead of being frustrated by my inability to ride up a hill that I know I am fit enough for, I should give myself credit for what I am doing.
 She wisely said, “Don’t compare what you’re doing now to what you could do before.
 Celebrate what you are able to do.”

-I realized she was encouraging me to be self-accepting and to allow myself to make changes that are responsive to my current capacities.
+She encouraged me to be self-accepting and to allow myself to make changes that are responsive to my current capacities.
 I have applied this same approach to other areas of life: working, sleeping, eating, and socializing.
-All of these things have required me to accept changes and make needed adaptations.
+All of these things have required me to accept changes and make adaptations.

 I’ve had to accept facing deep fear: fear of physical suffering, fear of finding out my life is about to end, fear of permanent impairment, fear of loss of what makes life worthwhile.
 I am lucky (there’s luck again!) to be able to say that none of those fears have been realized.
 The “what-ifs” did not come to be.
 I am well aware that it might have been otherwise.
 There is one fear, though that will never go away, the fear that the cancer will recur, or that I’ll get another form of it.
-While this isn’t highly likely, it’s a realistic concern and one that I have to accept and live with.
+It’s a realistic concern and one that I have to live with.

 I wanted a perfect ending.
 Now I’ve learned, the hard way, that some poems don’t rhyme, and some stories don’t have a clear beginning, middle, and end.
 Life is about not knowing, having to change, taking the moment and making the best of it, without knowing what’s going to happen next.